- About Us

 Medicine that needs to be taken three times a day should be given to your child before and after school and at bedtime.

-For children with asthma, severe allergies, etc., please talk to our School Health Administrator in Reception for advice and guidance.
+For children with asthma, severe allergies, etc., please talk to Mrs Press in Reception for advice and guidance.

 How long after an illness can my child return to school?

 Once they are feeling better.
 In the case of vomiting and diarrhoea your child should not have had these symptoms for at least 24 hours before they return to school.